 We understand why so many agencies pride themselves on their ability to craft custom solutions to their clients' unique problems.
 But even highly customized websites are built upon many "standard-issue" components.
-So why is it that so many agencies reimplement similar functionalities every time they build a new site?
+So why is it that so many organizations who are responsible for multiple sites reimplement similar functionalities every time they build a new one?

 The solution can be found in something that sounds an awful lot like the problem: repeatability.
 Here's what you need to know.